vmando/CNN_sentence/README.md

 ### Data Preprocessing
-The raw data is assumed to be the (tab-seprated) juxaposition of the sentence and its associated label sequence.
+The raw data is assumed to be the (tab-separated) juxaposition of the sentence and its associated label sequence.
 See the files `dataset.pos` and `dataset.neg` for an example.

 To process the raw data, run